puppetlabs/relay-rfcs/content/0006-integration-layout/rfc.md

 containers that happen to work with our service.
 While easy to write, they're quite difficult to maintain and they don't have the cohesive feel that an integration package does.
-We don't think we'll get community involvement with our current approach, nor will we be able to effectively promote our actions as a library.
+We don't think we'll get community involvement with our current approach, nor will we be able to effectively promote our images as a library.

 ### What specific risks are associated with this design?